trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

    taq generate types ./app/src
    ```

-1. Change the script to extract the proxy address instead of the contract one, edit `./app/package.json` and replace the line of script by :
+1. Change the script to extract the proxy address instead of the contract one, edit `./app/package.json` and replace the line of script by:

    ```json
        "dev": "jq -r -f filter.jq ../.taq/testing-state.json > .env && vite",